 The Traditional or Basic

 Easy to find, because it’s the most common one.
-It resembles a “Y” shape, and it only splits into two.
+It resembles a “Y” shape and it only splits into two.
 What this split is telling you: your hair needs nourishment, try The Hair Routine to nourish and replenish the hair shaft.

 The Three-way split

-Looks like a fork, and they are less common.
+It looks like a fork, and they are less common.
 As you may have guessed, these mean more damage.
 You could’ve probably avoided it by trimming your hair when you began finding those other two-way (Traditional or Basic) split ends.
 Use deep conditioning treatments at least once every 15 days, and trim when your hair starts to get thinner and unhealthy in the ends, or it could get worse. * FYI deep conditioning treatment requires you to mask your hair and let it sit for at least one hour.
 Pro tip: use a shower cap to retain warmth and moisture.

 The most dreaded one of them all.
 We hate her, we fear her, and we cannot repair her.
 Personal advice: when you see ONE of these, get a trim and ask your hairdresser to remove all the damage (as painful as the end result might be).